-- Are my risks for breast cancer higher because of my breast tissue type?
+- Is my chance of breast cancer higher because of my breast tissue type?

-- Am I on any medications that might impact the percentage of dense tissue?
+- Am I taking any medications that might impact the percentage of dense tissue?

-The more you know about your risks, the more proactive you can be about taking care of your body.
+The more you know about your risk factors, the more proactive you can be about taking care of your body.
 By far, the best way to approach breast cancer is to find it early and begin treatment right away.
-Mammograms and imaging tests can help you do that.
+Mammograms and other imaging tests can help you do that.

 Scattered fibroglandular breast tissue is a finding on a mammogram.
 This type of tissue contains mostly fatty tissue with scattered areas of fibroglandular tissue.
 It’s common, affecting about 40 percent of women.